tox-dev/tox/docs/config.rst

    :keys: env_python, envpython
    :constant:

-   The python executable from within the tox environment.
+   The Python executable from within the tox environment.

 Python run
 ~~~~~~~~~~